Our customer service team provides information and guidance about the British Council and its programmes and activities.

 In some cases, you may receive your response from the person or department responsible for that aspect of our work.
 In the infrequent cases where your complaint is of a serious nature, if you remain dissatisfied with our conclusion the matter may be escalated to a higher level.
 More detail surrounding this will be provided when we handle your complaint.

-If your complaint is of a particularly serious nature and has reached our highest internal level, when responding to you we will provide information on how to have your case assessed for investigation by our independent review body, should you remain dissatisfied.
+If your complaint is of a particularly serious nature and has reached our highest internal level, when responding to you we will provide information on how to have your case assessed for investigation by the relevant external organisation, should you remain dissatisfied.
+We have published the results from a recent review.

 If we are unable to answer your question directly, then we will guide you to someone in the organisation who can.
 If you have a specific enquiry but do not know who to speak to, we can put you in contact with the right person or team.
 Our staff are trained in the use of plain English, and we aim to make the information we provide as clear as possible.
 We are also able to provide information in special formats, such as Braille, if this is needed.